 11. Number Line

-The main aim of this kindergarten math activity is to introduce mathematical operations, i.e., addition and subtraction on number line in the most amusing way.
+The main aim of this kindergarten math activity is to introduce mathematical operations, i.e., addition and subtraction on number lines in the most amusing way.
 Participating in this activity makes them grasp the basics of these operations easily.

 What you’ll need